-The next date of importance is the Record Date.
+The next date of importance is the record date.

 Stockholders shown on the company’s record book as owners of the stock on the record date will receive the dividend.

-Since this is an administrative activity in the company, NO JOURNAL ENTRY IS REQUIRED.
+Since this is an administrative activity in the company, no journal entry is required.

-The next date of importance is the Payment Date.
+The next date of importance is the payment date.

 The journal entry on the payment date is: